Working with Subreports

 - If the subreport has parameters and you do not want to specify values for them at runtime, select the Parameter tab to assign values to the parameters.

 - If you want the subreport to return values to the parameters of the primary report, select the Return Value tab and specify the settings according to your requirements.

 After you have inserted a subreport into a report, you can further format the subreport settings.
 To do this, right-click the subreport and select Format Subreport on the shortcut menu.
 In the Subreport dialog box, edit the settings according to your requirements.

-- When you have inserted a report into another report as a subreport, if you later modify this report, you should go to the primary report and use the Format Subreport command to save the subreport settings again.
+- When you have inserted a report into another report as a subreport, if you later modify this report, it is recommended that you go to the primary report and use the Format Subreport command to save the subreport settings again.

 - When inserting subreports, you need to avoid link loops.
-For example, if you have inserted report B into report A as its subreport, you cannot insert report A into report B as its subreport again.
-It is the same case when you create the links between primary report and subreport, for example, if you set the links between the primary report A and subreport B (report A -> report B), you cannot set the link back to report A (report A -> report B -> report A).
+For example, if you have inserted report B into report A as its subreport, then you cannot insert report A into report B as its subreport again.
+It is the same case when creating sub-links, for example, if you set the links between the primary report A and subreport B (report A -> report B), you cannot set the link back to report A (report A -> report B -> report A).

 - When passing values between the subreport and the primary report, you should avoid parameter loop, which may occur as this case: you assign parameter A of the primary report to parameter B of the subreport in the Parameters tab, while in the Return Value tab, you assign B to A. In this case, the values of A and B depend on the default values and the position relationship between the two parameters.

 - Only the page level formula placed in a container below the subreport such as a banded panel or the report page footer panel can get the parameter values returned from the subreport.
 To use the return value parameter in a formula, you need to add "PageNumber" in the first line in the formula.
 For more information, see Formula Levels.

 For example, all the formulas which referenced the return value parameter should be like: